-high walls built to prevent floods and development of the railroad.
-The custom houses were all demolished to make room for the lungotevere, the street along the Tiber: in 1914 a modern bridge was named Ponte Sublicio.
-The ruins of the ancient bridge by the same name were blown up to facilitate the flow of the river.
+In the late XIXth century the river lost its importance as a trade route because of the high walls built to prevent floods and of the development of railroads.
+The custom houses were all demolished to make room for the lungotevere, the new street along the river: in 1914 a modern bridge was named Ponte Sublicio.
+The ruins of the ancient bridge by the same name were blown up to facilitate the flow of the water.
 The granaries were pulled down or converted into workshops.

 According to President de Brosses, a French traveller who visited Rome in 1739, beggars amounted to a quarter of the population; maybe his assessment was not based on accurate research, but certainly pauperism, the state of being poor and relying on charitable assistance for living, was a normal condition for a significant part of the population of Rome.
 The city attracted poor people from the countryside and the many institutions founded by the popes to tackle pauperism in a way caused its growth.